vedhamessi/Task1_laravel/README.md

 Go to Base_url/login

 ## Set customer as an admin
-If you want to create a another admin account means you need to set in mysql->database->table->field Name (is_admin).
+If you want to create a another admin account means you need to set a value in mysql->database->table->field Name (is_admin).
 Change value from 0 to 1 means its a admin account.
 Now You can login also and check.